iskconproject/sevabook/docs/prd.md

 - Advanced receipt customization with promotional messages
 - Integration with accounting software
 - Bulk barcode printing and inventory management tools
+- Migration to different backend service if needed